usman-ikram97/ibm_telco_customer_churn_analysis/README.md

 | 4                  | 1789            | 0                 | 0.00%      |
 | 5                  | 1149            | 0                 | 0.00%      |

-####

- Analysis
+#### Analysis

-There is a strong correlation between satisfaction score and churn.
+There is a strong correlation between satisfaction scores and churn.
 Customers with low satisfaction scores (1 and 2) exhibit 100% churn, while those with higher scores show no churn.
 Improving satisfaction scores can significantly reduce churn.

 ## Insights and Recommendations